 This property offers a super base in which to explore this fascinating and diverse area.

-- Electric oven and hob, microwave, fridge, washing machine, TV, DVD, CD, iPod dock, WiFi, selection of books and games
+- Electric oven and hob, microwave, fridge, washing machine, Smart TV, CD, iPod dock, WiFi, selection of books and games

 - Bed linen and towels inc. in rent

 - Cot and highchair on request